libsdl-org/SDL/docs/README-os2.md

 SDL port for OS/2, authored by Andrey Vasilkin <digi@os2.snc.ru>, 2016

-OpenGL, joystick and audio capture not supported by this port.
+OpenGL and audio capture not supported by this port.

-Additional environment variables (optional) for OS/2 version:
+Additional optional environment variables:

 SDL_AUDIO_SHARE
   Values: 0 or 1, default is 0